CharlesD353/rp-distribution-fitting/README.md

 - Risk adjustments (upside skepticism, downside protection) let you model conservative or loss‑averse decision rules.

+The Streamlit app is organized into four tabs:
+1. **Fitted Distributions** — PDF overlay plot and fit comparison table.
+2. **Risk Adjustments** — informal risk-adjusted EVs (truncation, loss aversion, combined) with a grouped bar chart and CSV export.
+3. **Formal Risk Models** — DMREU, WLU, and Ambiguity Aversion (Duffy 2023) with sensitivity analysis charts.
+4. **Explorer** — interactive CDF viewer with live parameter sliders and a per-percentile fit-check table.

-The fitting logic lives in `rp-distribution-fitting/distributions.py`, risk adjustments in `rp-distribution-fitting/risk_analysis.py`, and the Streamlit UI in `rp-distribution-fitting/app.py`.
+The fitting logic lives in `distributions.py`, risk adjustments in `risk_analysis.py`, and the Streamlit UI in `app.py`.

 ## How Fitting Connects to Risk Adjustments